alonbecker/git-feeder/README.md

 First download git repo

-Run the following Rake command inside the downloaded repo
+Runthe following Rake command inside the downloaded repo

     rake install

 Create a config.yml file under the .git/hooks directory of your git repository.
 The host parameter will point to your Redis instance
 The port will be your Redis port.
 The config.yml file will look as follows:

     :host 127.0.0.1
     :port 6379

 Create a 2 line ruby script named post-commit in the .git/hooks repository of your git repository.
 It will look as follows:

     #!/usr/bin/env ruby
     require 'git_feed'